mathieu-mp/homeassistant-intex-spa/README.md

 ## What it does
 This component relies on [Intex Spa Python package][intex_spa_package].\
+It requires the spa to be connected to your local network wifi[^0].\
 It connects to your spa via your local network, and does not rely on the cloud.

 This component will set up the following entities: